guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 destring score, gen(score_num) dpcomma
 ```

 We have to apply the *option* `dpcomma` to tell Stata to interpret commas as decimal points.
-Otherwise, `destring` will not execute or delete many of our observations. <br>
+Otherwise, `destring` will not execute or delete many of our observations.
 You have to be extra careful when using this command.

 </details>